wwcodemanila/WWCodeManila-Python/introduction.md

 # Game development using Ren'Py

-## A Python x Game Development study group collaboration
+## A Python x Game Development study groups collaboration

 We will be making a simple interactive game or *visual novel* using a Python engine called Ren'Py.
 This is a collaboration between the WWCode Manila Python :snake:, and Game Development :video_game: ​Study Groups!